A typical appliance repair emergency could be a leak or smoke or even flames coming from the appliance.

 For minor fires, you might be able to pour on baking soda to extinguish the fire.
 Covering the fuming or burning area with baking soda will sometimes prohibit oxygen flow to the flames with very little chance of electrocution.
 Baking soda contains sodium bicarbonate, which is the same substance in regulation fire extinguishers.
 You may be able to put out a small fire using a heavy blanket as well, but only if the fire is small enough to not catch the blanket on fire.

 For larger electrical appliance fires, you need a Type C fire extinguisher.
 You should always be sure you own at least one Type C fire extinguisher in your home.
 Extinguishers need to be inspected often to make sure they aren’t expired.
 If you have a working extinguisher on hand, just release the pin at the top, point the hose at the source of the flames, and squeeze the handle.
 If the flames get too dangerous to put out by yourself or you think the fire might block an exit, leave the home right away, close the door behind you, and then wait for help from the fire department.

-For the small appliance fires, call Grapevine Appliance Repair once the fire is under control and we will diagnose the cause of the fire and repair the electrical appliance and return it to working order.
+For the small appliance fires, call Valor Appliance Repair once the fire is under control and we will diagnose the cause of the fire and repair the electrical appliance and return it to working order.

 Appliance Repair Cost

 Appliance Repair Tips